near/docs/docs/tutorials/contracts/nfts/8-marketplace.md

 ### Removing sales {#removing-sales}

-In order to remove a listing, the owner must call the `remove_sale` function and pass the nft contract and token ID.
+In order to remove a listing, the owner must call the `remove_sale` function and pass the NFT contract and token ID.
 Behind the scenes, this calls the `internal_remove_sale` function which you can find in the `internal.rs` file.
 This will assert one yoctoNEAR for security reasons.

 ```rust reference
 https://github.com/near-examples/nft-tutorial/blob/8.marketplace/market-contract/src/sale.rs#L23-L34